 Address: Carrer Nou de la Rambla, 3-5, 08001 Barcelona

-Covered by Passes?: Yes, Barcelona Card (discount only)
+Covered by Passes: Discount with the Barcelona Card

 Visitors can also tour horse stables, the coach house, the dining room, musicians’ room, offices, and bedrooms.
 Once on the roof, you also get to see twenty beautiful mosaic chimney pots.
 Audioguides are included with visits and recommended.

-Palau Güell is one of the seven sites designated by UNESCO as a World Heritage Site as part of the “Works of Antoni Gaudí”.
-It is conveniently located for visitors just off La Rambla in the La Raval area of Barcelona.
-It is less visited than some of his other major works such as Casa Batlló and La Sagrada Família, but can still be busy so I would try to visit in the morning for the best experience.
+Palau Güell is one of the seven sites designated by UNESCO as a World Heritage Site as part of the “Works of Antoni Gaudí.”
+It is conveniently located for visitors just off La Rambla in the El Raval area of Barcelona.
+It is less visited than some of his other major works such as Casa Batlló and La Sagrada Família, but can still be busy, so I would try to visit in the morning for the best experience.

 Casa Calvet